njay225/NBA-Stat-Retriever/README.md

 Things to fix:

-Currently Quite Slow
+-Currently Quite Slow
-Want to make the window resizeable
+-Want to make the window resizeable
-Outdated UI
+-Outdated UI